-Term Abbreviation Description Ballot Marking Device BMD An accessible computer-based voting system that produces a marked ballot (usually paper) that is the result of voter interaction with visual or audio prompts.
-Cast Vote Record CVR Permanent record of all votes produced by a single voter whether in electronic, paper or other form.
-Also referred to as ballot image when used to refer to electronic ballots.
+Term Abbreviation Description Ballot Marking Device BMD An accessible computer-based voting system that produces a marked paper ballot that is the result of voter interaction with visual or audio prompts.
+Cast Vote Record CVR Record of all selections made by a single voter whether in electronic or paper.
+Also referred to as a ballot image when used to refer to electronic ballots.
 Central Count Scanner CCS High Speed Digital Scanner is a ballot scanning device typically located at a central count facility and is operated by an automated multi-sheet feeding capability.
 Chevron (Arrows at top of current screen) No Abbreviation Verity software applications are organized around easy-to-follow workflows, with specific activities associated with "chevrons" or "arrows" in the application user interface.
 Compact Flash card CF This is a type of flash memory card in a standardized enclosure often used in voting systems to store ballot and/or vote results data.
-Compact Flash AST CFAST A compact flash media based on the Serial ATA bus rather than the Parallel ATA bus, used by the original Compact Flash
+Compact Flash AST CFAST A compact flash media based on the Serial ATA bus rather than the Parallel ATA bus, used by the original Compact Flash Commercial Off the Shelf COTS Commercial, readily available hardware devices (such as card readers, printers or personal computers) or software products (such as operating systems, programming language compilers, or database management systems) Election Assistance Commission EAC An independent, bipartisan commission created by the Help America Vote Act (HAVA) of 2002 that operates the federal government's voting system certification program.

-Term Abbreviation Description Commercial Off the Shelf COTS Commercial, readily available hardware devices (such as card readers, printers or personal computers) or software products (such as operating systems, programming language compilers, or database management systems) Election Assistance Commission EAC An independent, bipartisan commission created by the Help America Vote Act (HAVA) of 2002 that operates the federal government's voting system certification program.
-Election Management System EMS Typically a database management system used to enter jurisdiction information (district, precincts, languages, etc.) as well as election specific information (races, candidates, voter groups (parties), etc.).
+Term Abbreviation Description Election Management System EMS Typically utilizes a database management system to enter jurisdiction information (district, precincts, languages, etc.) as well as election specific information (races, candidates, voter groups (parties), etc.).
 In addition, the EMS is also used to lay out the ballots, download the election data to the voting devices, upload the results and produce the final results reports.
 Electromagnetic Compatibility EMC The goal of EMC is to validate the correct functioning of different equipment in the same environment and the avoidance of any interference effects between them.
 Functional Configuration Audit FCA Exhaustive verification of every system function and combination of functions cited in the vendor's documentation.
 The FCA verifies the accuracy and completeness of the system's Voter Manual, Operations Procedures, Maintenance Procedures, and Diagnostic Testing Procedures.
-(Verity) Chevron No Abbreviation Verity components use workflow chevrons.
-Workflow chevrons, arranged along the top of the screen, identify the function the user is currently viewing.
 National Institute of Standards and Technology NIST A non-regulatory federal agency within the U.S. Dept. of Commerce.
 Its mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.
 National Voluntary Laboratory Accreditation Program NVLAP A division of NIST that provides third-party accreditation to testing and calibration laboratories.
 Physical Configuration Audit PCA The testing activities associated with the physical aspects of the system (hardware, documentation, builds, source code, etc.).
+Primary - Closed The Closed Primary election segregates each political party onto its own ballot, along with all pertinent non-political contests and referendums.
+Primary - Open The Open Primary election combines all political parties' contests onto a single ballot, along with all pertinent non-political contests and referendums.
+Precinct Count Scanner PCS A precinct-count optical scanner is a mark sense- based ballot and vote counting device located at a precinct and is typically operated by scanning one ballot at a time.
+Request For Information RFI A form used by testing laboratories to request, from the EAC, interpretation of a technical issue related to testing of voting systems.